waynegraham/registry.clir.org/_projects/2016-digitizing-the-archives-of-texas-paleontology.md

 ---
 layout: project
-title: "Digitizing the Archives of Texas Paleontology"
+title: Digitizing the Archives of Texas Paleontology
 ---